Prunus africana: Ecology

-In addition to its value for its timber and its medicinal uses, Prunus africana is an important food source for frugivorous birds and mammals.
-Dian Fossey reports of the mountain gorilla: "The northwestern slopes of Visoke offered several ridges of Pygeum africanum ....
+Prunus africana is an important food source for frugivorous birds and mammals.
+Dian Fossey reports of the mountain gorilla: "The northwestern slopes of Visoke offered several ridges of Pygeum africanum ...
 The fruits of this tree are highly favored by gorillas."
 East African Mammals reports that stands of Pygeum are the habitat of the rare Carruther's mountain squirrel, and asserts, "This forest type tends to have a rather broken canopy with many trees smothered in climbers and dense tangles of undergrowth."

-It is currently protected under Appendix II of CITES since 16 February 1995 and in South Africa under the National Forests Act (Act 84) of 1998.

 Large numbers of trees are harvested for their bark to meet the international demand based on its medicinal qualities.
 Early studies on the effects of bark harvest showed that the harvest affected population structure, increased mortality, and decreased fecundity.
 However, quantitative studies to examine specific life history parameters and possible sustainable harvesting practices were begun only recently and 2009).
 In these later studies, the combined factors of mortalities of a large percentage of reproductive trees (especially the largest ones), highly reduced fruit production, and poor seedling survival seem to suggest a bleak prognosis for future regeneration and long-term persistence of the species in harvested populations.